con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes bcu rnam dag 'chang ba po/ /

 Protector, reigning over all ten grounds,[^44-1]
-On the ten grounds most firmly situated,
+On all ten grounds residing steadily,
 Made pure in nature by the tenfold knowledge,[^44-2]
-Bearing that tenfold knowledge's purity, (44)
+With tenfold knowledge bearing purity, (44)

 [^44-1]: The ten grounds (*bhūmi*s) refer to stages of the path to awakening that a bodhisattva traverses after having a perceptual realisation of highest reality.
-[^44-2]: The ten knowledges (Skt. daśa jñānāni; Tib. shes pa bcu) are mentioned, for example, the *Abidharmakośa* ch.
-7. They are knowledge of: 1. dharma; 2. concordance; 3. conventions; 4. other minds; 5. suffering; 6. origin; 7. cessation; 8. the path; 9. exhaustion; 10. non-arising.
+[^44-2]: The ten knowledges (Skt. *daśa jñānāni*; Tib. *shes pa bcu*) are mentioned, for example, in Vasubandhu's *Abidharmakośa* ch.
+7. They are as follows: knowledge of 1. dharma; 2. concordance; 3. conventions; 4. other minds; 5. suffering; 6. origin; 7. cessation; 8. the path; 9. exhaustion; 10. non-arising.

 * For *daśajñānaviśuddhadhṛk*, VV takes *viśuddha* in the sense of *viśuddhi* and as referring to *prakṛtiprabhāsvaraṃ jñānam*.
 Davidson's 'the pure bearer' is probably not possible; *viśuddha* must refer to the object of √*dhṛ*.